Customer lifetime value: how to calculate it and integrate it into a strategy?

 CS: Cost of Service

-- Value touch points
+- Value touchpoints

-- Customer Journey Records
+- Customer journey logs

-Other metrics that help to obtain the CLV:
+Other metrics that help to obtain CLV:

 CX: Customer Experience